-- Teachers extend pupils intellectually, creatively and physically through a range of techniques e.g. questioning, problem solving and suitably demanding materials and learning resources. - Teachers use their knowledge of the subject and their knowledge of what the pupil already knows to pitch work at a challenging level to get the best out of pupils. - Promote pupil confidence through appropriate task and challenge with recognition of all achievement.
+• Teachers extend pupils intellectually, creatively and physically through a range of techniques e.g. questioning, problem solving and suitably demanding materials and learning resources.

+- Teachers use their knowledge of the subject and their knowledge of what the pupil already knows to pitch work at a challenging level to get the best out of pupils through cold and hot tasks. - Promote pupil confidence through appropriate task (scaffolded) and challenge with recognition of all achievement.